ubinexus/sonic-utilities/doc/Command-Reference.md

   ```

-**config vlan member add/del all <member_portname>**
+**config vlan member add/del all <member_portname>/<member_portchannelname>**

-This command is to add or delete all existing vlan members onto/from port.
+This command is to add or delete all existing vlan members onto/from port or from a Portchannel.

 _This will not work for untagged vlans._

-- Example (Add all VLANs except "Vlan100, Vlan300" from existing VLAN on port if they don't exist as members):
+- Example (Add all exisitng VLANs on port if they don't exist as members):

   _Suppose if Vlan100, Vlan200, Vlan300, Vlan400, Vlan500, Vlan700 are existing Vlans._